nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Shows page containing the full details related to an existing friend in the address book.
 By default, only the latest 10 logs are displayed in this page.

-### Show all friends : `showfriends`

-Shows all friends in the address book.
-Switches GUI to the friends tab.

-Format: `showfriends`

 Format: `showfriend n/NAME -alllogs`

 * NAME field **must** be provided.